Woman allegedly raped three times after man breaks into her home

 Mallalieu said the woman, who had previously taken out a protection order against Hikaka, and her children had been suffering from a stomach bug and she was sleeping on a mattress in the lounge.

-During the night the woman awoke to find Hikaka raping her from behind and, despite her pleas to stop and telling him she didn't want to have sex, he carried on.
+During the night the woman awoke to find Hikaka raping her and, despite her pleas to stop, he carried on.

 At one stage Hikaka squeezed the woman's throat with his hand so she couldn't breathe.

-After he finished, Hikaka told his victim she should kill herself.
+Hikaka later told the woman she should kill herself, the court heard.

-The woman was later woken again by Hikaka raping her from behind before he climbed on top of her and continued while sucking on her neck, which left a bruise, Mallalieu said.
+The woman was later woken again by Hikaka raping her which left a bruise on her neck, Mallalieu said.

-She told Hikaka to stop and asked him to leave but he didn't.
+She told Hikaka to stop and asked him to leave but he didn't, the court heard.

 Eventually Hikaka left the address and was later arrested at his home in Foxton.